The Tuck Standard - Quality Craftsmanship and Warranty

 B. Spalling, Scaling, and Surface Deterioration

-"Spalling" or "Scaling" (the peeling of the hard top surface) is almost exclusively caused by two factors outside of the Contractor’s control: (1) The mix design provided by the plant, or (2) Environmental exposure.
+"Spalling" or "Scaling" (the peeling of the hard top surface) is caused by factors outside of the Contractor’s control: (1) The mix design provided by the plant, or (2) Environmental exposure.
 Therefore, Tuck GC does not warrant against surface spalling, scaling, or pitting.

 C. Winter Maintenance & Chemical Use (Strict Prohibition)